elabftw/elabdoc/doc/upgrade-to-docker.rst

     docker cp dump.sql mysql:/
     docker exec -it mysql bash
     mysql -uroot -p
-    # here you type the password you put in MYSQL_ROOT_PASSWORD in the docker-compose.yml file
+    # here you type the password you put in MYSQL_ROOT_PASSWORD in the /etc/elabftw.yml file
     Mysql> drop database elabftw;
     Mysql> create database elabftw;
     Mysql> use elabftw;
     Mysql> source dump.sql;
     Mysql> exit;

 You should now have your old database running.
 If you were upgrading from an old version, make sure to read the release note of each version.
-Specifically the 1.2.1 one where there is a manual step to copy the new SECRET_KEY to the docker-compose.yml.
+Specifically the 1.2.1 one where there is a manual step to copy the new SECRET_KEY to `/etc/elabftw.yml`.

 Test everything is working by clicking everything.
 Report any problem in the present documentation so it can be improved.